-On Sunday, April 21st, the community celebrated the completion of four days of building, tiling, wood working, cooking, and hard manual labor.
+On Sunday, April 21st, the community celebrated the completion of three days of building, tiling, wood working, cooking, and hard manual labor.
 All together, over 300 community members; including neighbors, artists, musicians, chefs, government employees, Olivewood volunteers, local nonprofit members, and youth, worked on the project.
-The new park space-designed by community members based on feedback from open-forum planning meetings-features a beautiful recurring butterfly motif that can been seen on wooden benches, mosaic tile work, and lighting features.
+The new park designed by community members based on feedback from open-forum planning meetings features a recurring butterfly theme that can been seen on wooden benches, mosaic tile work, and lighting features.

 To learn more about the community-generated design, please see the Butterfly Park Gathering Place Report.